IamHuaruHafiz/Weather-App/README.md

 # DWeather

-DWeather is a dynamic weather app that provides weather data for for the current user's location
+DWeather is a dynamic weather app that provides weather data based on the user's location

 ## Getting Started